hackforla/design-systems/.github/ISSUE_TEMPLATE/blank-issue.md

 ---
 name: Blank issue
 about: Use this template if the other templates aren't working for you.
+Read what's inside the backticks `` and don't delete stuff outside of them – thx!
 title: ''
 labels: ''
 assignees: ''